WorldFactory/CookBook/README.md

 # CookBook
 Composer plugin to execute library recipes.

 CAUTION !!
-This libary is in alpha version !!
+This library is in alpha version !!

 ## How to use it